oroinc/documentation/commerce/admin_guide/landing_commerce/design/design_theme/theme_website.rst

 Configure Theme per Website
 ---------------------------

-You can set the following theme-related options for the website to override global configuration:
+You can set the following theme-related options for the website to override organization configuration:

 1. Navigate to **System > Websites** in the main menu.
 2. For the necessary website, hover over the |IcMore| **More Options** menu to the right of the necessary website and click |IcConfig| to start editing the configuration.